+A salty tang in the sultry air;

+Thunder splits silence with an angry tear;

+A Torrential rain on a steaming deck;

+The bleached out remains of a four masted wreck,

+Palm-studded beaches with crashing surf;

-A salty tang in the sultry air; Thunder splits silence with an angry tear; Tropical indolence, warm, lazy turf fragrance, heavy on a zephyr breeze, Breathes o'er the coral islets and key; Oh! beautiful land of lotus and flowers- May fate lead me back to your tropical bowers.
+Tropical indolence, warm, lazy turf

+Fragrance, heavy on a zephyr breeze,

+Breathe o'er the coral islets and kelp;

+Oh! beautiful land of lotus and flowers

+May fate lead me back to your tropical bowers.